KoYeJoon/2dFace_to_3dFace/README.md

 <br>

 ##### ii) download CoarseData
-Download Coarse data in the first row of Introduction part in [their repository](https://github.com/Juyong/3DFace).
+Download Coarse data in the first row of Introduction part in [their repository](https://github.com/Juyong/3DFace) and put "Exp_Pca.bin" into ./fuse_deep3d/BFM.

 <br>